Ak-Gautam/Deep_meme/README.md

 ![Deep meme GIF](file/deep_meme-teaser-min.gif)

-⏫ This is one of the things you will be able to do by following this workshop even with your image or video.
+⏫ This is one of the things you will be able to do by following this workshop even with your own image or video.

-#### Why?
+### Why?
 As I started learning ML, I wanted to create something visually awesome using AI (not just some numbers and graphs😪) but to make something awesome as the one above we must learn ML, DL and lots of maths.
 This workshop aims to introduce you to the world of Deep Learning and Deepfakes without discussing the mathematical and scary stuff.
 After this workshop you can have a taste of the superpower DL gives you, who knows you might fall in love with it😁.
 Also if you are not into codding so much but other domains (like painting) you might want to use this method too maybe in the following way😀

 ![Demo work GIF](file/mgif-teaser.gif)